kamosh-in/cdk-for-dummies/README.md

 There are many steps to setting an API up "Production-ready".
 That's where this repository comes in.
 API Gateway makes it easy to deploy an Edge-optimized endpoint quickly, and with a few tweaks to add an Authorizer and some additional permissions, we can have a fully-fledged API Deployment in minutes.

-There is also a CI Pipeline using GitHub Actions for automated testing, building and deployment.
+There is also a CI/CD Pipeline using GitHub Actions for automated testing, building and deployment.

 *To learn more about each individual service used in the Stack, look at the source code and the CDK API Reference.*